 The OS module in Python implements some valuable functions on pathnames.
-The os.path module is always the path module suitable for the operating system Python is running on, therefore usable for local paths.
-But what is the file path, and what its consist of?
+The os.path sub-module is always suitable for the operating system.

 The file path consists of a sequence of file and folder names.
 This sequence of names walks you to a specific place on your computer’s operating system (OS).

 The above path takes us to the code folder or directory.